 REGULAR MEETINGS:

-Regular meetings shall be held on the third Thursday of each month, excluding holidays. .
+Regular meetings shall be held on the third Thursday of each month, excluding holidays.
 A calendar of the regular meetings shall be prepared by the Secretary at the beginning of each year.
 Regular meetings shall be held at 7:00 P.M., at the Greenfield City Hall, 10 South State Street, Greenfield, Indiana.
 Regular meetings may be cancelled due to a lack of any agenda items.

 SPECIAL MEETINGS: